mattwach/battery_drainer/README.md

 The two transistor networks are used to drain the capacitor.
 The one on the left is a "slow" drain and the one on the right is a "fast" drain.
-The size of the resistors (R17 and R20) at the collector determines the drain speed.
-A microcontroller feeds in a PWM signal with a varying duty cycle to control how much charge they pull from the capacitor thus determining the Vgs value.
+The size of the resistors (R17 and R20) determines the drain speed.
+A microcontroller feeds in a PWM to open/close the transistor.
+The duty cycle of this PWM signal determines how much current is pulled on average and the frequency of this PWM signal determines how smooth/stable the voltage will be.

-The reason for two drains is to cover the large supported voltage range.
-At lower voltages (4V), the FAST drain circuit dominates and is needed to get the Vgs lower than the SLOW drain can achieve.
+The reason for two drains (verses one) is to cover the large supported voltage range.
+At lower voltages (4V), the FAST drain circuit is needed to get the Vgs lower than the SLOW drain can achieve.
 For higher voltages (25V), the SLOW drain provides better control resolution.
-It's quite possible that only one drain is needed, but that would come down to testing the performance through the desired voltage range.
+It's quite possible that only one drain is needed, but there will be less margin available for performance tuning.

 In the power-on state, we can assume that SLOW and FAST are not driven at all (high Z).
-In this state the two 50k pulldowns (R14, R18) turn off Q6 and Q9 allowing the capacitor to fill up and turn off all MOSFETs.
+In this state the two 50k pulldowns (R14, R18) turn off Q6 and Q9 allowing the capacitor to fill up and turn off the main power FETs.

 The 100K pull down resistor slowly drains the capacitor so that it is in a known state (0V) when the unit is unplugged and idle.
 Omitting can create a situation